dgroch/dgroch.github.io/_summaries/2019-10-12-The-22-immutable-laws.md

 Remember, the target is not the market.
 Even though Pepsi's target was the teenager, the market was everybody.
 The 59-year-old guy who wants to think he's 29 will drink Pepsi.

 ## 14. The Law of Attributes

+> "For every attribute, there is an opposite, effective attribute"

+Remember, you can't own a position that your competitor already owns (refer to Law #6).

+If you need to move on to a lesser attribute, because the most valued attribute is already taken, your task is to dramatize the value of your chosen attribute and thus increase market share.

+You can't predict the size of a new attribute's market share, so never laugh.
+For example, "small" was an attribute that emerged in the "computers" category.
+Eventually small came to dominate, but then it was arguably overtaken by "mobile" (ie. portable).

+Another example is McDonald's vs Burger King.
+McDonald's owns the junior market (ie. kids).
+Burger King could position itself for adults and thus hang the "kiddieland" moniker on McDonald's (refer to *The Law of Opposite*).
+Maybe Burger King's tagline would be "*Grow up to the taste of a flame grilled Whopper*."

 ## 15. The Law of Candor